Ofgem price cap – what is happening to my energy bill?

 – What’s changing with my energy bill this time?

-The next price cap, which will take effect from April 1, will be the first to reflect Chancellor Rachel Reeves’ promise last November that £150 would be cut from the average household bill.
+The price cap taking effect from April 1 will be the first to reflect Chancellor Rachel Reeves’ promise last November that £150 would be cut from the average household bill.

-She is achieving this by shifting 75% of the Renewables Obligation (RO) costs from household energy bills into general taxation, and scrapping the Energy Company Obligation (Eco) scheme introduced by the Tories in government which was funded by bills and designed to tackle fuel poverty by improving housing conditions, but which has been beset with delivery problems.
+She is achieving this by shifting 75% of the Renewables Obligation (RO) costs from household energy bills into general taxation, and scrapping the Energy Company Obligation (Eco) scheme introduced by the Conservatives in government, which was funded by bills and designed to tackle fuel poverty by improving housing conditions but has been beset with delivery problems.

-This will mainly translate through to customer bills by a cut to households’ electricity unit rates, with an expected reduction of around 3.37p per kilowatt hour (kWh) from the previous quarter.
+This will mainly translate through to customer bills by a cut to households’ electricity unit rates.

 – Why won’t I see a £150 discount on my bill?

-The discount will be applied via a lower unit rate rather than a one-off amount.
+The discount will be applied via a lower rate for each unit of energy used rather than a one-off amount.

 It should also be stressed that the £150 figure is an average, and amounts will vary based on the size and type of household and how much energy they use.